gispos/AvsPThumb/README.md

 Advantages is the minimized memory requirement of Avisynth.

 Prerequisite:
 1.)
-Each tab must be an opened bk6 file and the avs file must be in the same directory.
+Each tab must be an opened (bk6, bk3) file and the avs file must be in the same directory.
 2.)
 The video and audio parameters of the clips must match.
-3.)
-The thumbnail size of the bk6 files (tabs) must match or the result is not nice.

 What is being done:
 All bookmark positions of the individual clips are corrected and a bk6 file with the corrected values is created.